jameskoster/woocommerce-product-archive-customiser/readme.txt

 1. Upload `woocommerce-product-archive-customiser` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Configure the options on the Catalog tab of the WooCommerce settings screen.
+3. Configure the options on the Products tab of the WooCommerce settings screen.
 3. Done!

 == Frequently Asked Questions ==